-At HMS electronic communication devices (such as cell phones) must be turned off (and not turned on at any time during the school day including passing time and lunch time unless under the direct supervision of HMS Staff) and stored in a locker once a student enters the building.
-In no case, will any personal communication device be allowed that provides for a wireless, unfiltered connection to the Internet.
+At HMS electronic communication devices (such as cell phones) must be turned off (and not turned on at any time during the school day including passing time and lunch time and stored in a locker once a student enters the building.
 Cell phones found on the person or turned on during the school day will be turned into the front office.
 If the student persists and the device is confiscated more than once, it will only be released to a parent/guardian/designee.
 Failure to comply is insubordination and could be subject to disciplinary action.

-CHEATING
+CHEATING AND PLAGIARISM